Art and Science Camps & Classes

 A week before camp begins, parents will receive an information handbook and an emergency information card.
 Please be sure to review the information in the handbook and fill out the emergency card completely.
 The emergency card must be given to the site staff on the first day of camp.
 Click on a program number to register (e.g. #18362)

 Designed to introduce various media to participants, build drawing and painting skills, and instill a life-long love for creating art.
 Students will have a chance to express themselves using a variety of techniques in the following areas: drawing, painting, printmaking and collage.
 Students work from still life, landscape, figure and their imagination using charcoal, oil pastel, pencil, watercolor, mixed-media, and acrylic painting on canvas board!
-Instructors: A founding member of Renaissance Camp, Kathy DeWild is a credentialed teacher and has been with the County Parks Department for over 25 years.
-Jessica Wolf coordinated Ren Camp for ten summers and has also worked for four years as co-site lead at the La Selva and Mar Vista ACE programs.
-Jessica enjoys engaging children in the investigation of science concepts, the appreciation of art, and the exploration of the natural world.
-In her spare time she loves to travel, garden and go backpacking.
+Instructor: A founding member of Renaissance Art & Science Camp, Kathy DeWild is a credentialed teacher and has been with the County Parks Department for over 25 years.

 Are you looking for a fun time this summer?
 Have you ever wanted to launch a rocket?
 Are you curious about how our muscles work, or the difference between acids and bases?
 Would you like to hike in a creek?
 You could do all this and more at this amazing science camp, which has a fun, hands-on science focus.
 We’ll also enjoy active games everyday.
-Instructors: Scott Gentile, Katie Callaghan, and Jeremy Lin.
+Instructor: Scott Gentile has taught at County Parks science camps at Aptos Park since 2001, and Science Sleuths at Quail Hollow Ranch since 2015.
+He has a BA in English and a BS in Biology, with minors in secondary education, theater, and making children laugh.
+Scott taught outdoor education for twelve years at the Web of Life Field School, and is now teaching classes to the ATEAM Homeschool Community in San Jose during the school year.
+His hobbies include playing baseball, listening to music, and spending time in nature.